 - Provide a wide range of subsidised activities aimed at encouraging young people to try new things and to get young people sharing experiences together

 - Enable young people from a mix of social backgrounds to share enjoyment and learning bringing them together in informal settings aimed at benefiting social cohesion

 - Horbury Churches Together began in 1993 with Anglicans, Methodists, Salvation Army and Evangelical Christians forming an alliance.

-- HCT has since 2001 had a paid Youth Worker, working then mainly with 11 to 16 year olds.
-This has gradually expanded and now includes 8 to 25 year olds.
+- HCT has, since 2001, had a paid Youth Worker, working then mainly with 11 to 16 year olds.
+This has gradually expanded and now includes up to 25 year olds.

 - The Youth Management Committee consists of over 60% elected young people under 25 years of age and they work together with the Trustees under the "Here by Rights National" framework.